Number of anti-Semitic cases in Switzerland jumped in 2023 - SWI swissinfo.ch

 Online incidents also increased after October 7, even if only slightly compared to 2022.
 Some 459 out of 975 cases (in 2022 the total was 853) occurred after 7 October – this corresponds to 47% of all digital incidents last year.

-The majority of incidents was again on the messaging service Telegram, even if this app’s share fell slightly from 75% in 2022 to 68% in 2023.
-According to the SIG, open anti-Semitism was possible in many Telegram chats without being deleted and users blocked.
+The majority of incidents were again seen on the messaging service Telegram, even if this app’s share fell slightly from 75% in 2022 to 68% in 2023.
+According to the SIG, open anti-Semitism is possible in many Telegram chats without being deleted and users blocked.

-According to a separate group, the Intercommunity Coordination Against Anti-Semitism and Defamation (CICAD), anti-Semitic incidents also increased by 68% in French-speaking Switzerland last year.
-Almost half of these incidents occurred after 7 October.
+Another group, the Intercommunity Coordination Against Anti-Semitism and Defamation (CICAD), previously reported that anti-Semitic incidents increased by 68% in French-speaking Switzerland last year.
+Almost half of the incidents occurred after 7 October.

 Since the escalation of the conflict in the Middle East in October, 150 incidents per month have been reported in French-speaking Switzerland, CICAD says.
 Numerous further reports have already been received this year.